| |

 View snapshots of Phnom Penh

-Cambodia also had this amazing visa process that I can only hope the rest of the world adopts – an online visa application, the Cambodian evisa. monks All you need is a credit card, a digital passport picture, and you are good to go.
+Cambodia also had this amazing visa process that I can only hope the rest of the world adopts – an online visa application, the Cambodian e-visa.
+All you need is a credit card and a digital passport picture, and you are good to go.
 Your visa is sent back via email within 2 days – no need to send your passport anywhere!
-As our big group transferred into town we saw large hotels, restaurants, and well maintained parks.
+As our big group transferred into town, we saw large hotels, restaurants, and well-maintained parks.
 It seemed as if Cambodia had adopted the theory of “If you build it, they will come” – and they had done a great job of executing.

 For a 3rd world country that has such a recent history that left the country in shambles, it’s probably the nicest country I’ve visited.
 It’s clean (for 3rd world country standards), and orderly.
 People take so much pride in their homes – even if floors are dirt.
 It felt like everyone in the country was trying to succeed and were putting their heart and soul into everything they did.